Would the discovery of Noah's Ark be important?Question: "Would the discovery of Noah's Ark be important?"

-While the discovery of Noah’s Ark would be a tremendous and powerful archaeological find, it will never be something Christians should place their faith in.
+While a Noah’s Ark discovery would be a tremendous and powerful archaeological find, it will never be something Christians should place their faith in.
 The discovery of Noah's Ark, or the Ark of the Covenant, or the Garden of Eden, or any other biblical artifact will not prove the Christian faith and will not change the mind of anyone whom God is not drawing (John 6:44).
 "Faith is the assurance of things hoped for, the conviction of things not seen" (Hebrews 11:1).

 Recommended Resource: The Genesis Flood: The Biblical Record and Its Scientific Implications, 50th Anniversary Edition by Morris & Whitcomb